rokubun/ursula-docs/docs/manual.md

 As a visual summary of the processing task, a series of plots (in PNG format) are also included in the bundle.
 These files are:

-- `height.png`: Time series of the height above the ellipsoid (in meters).
+- `height.png`: Time series of the height above the ellipsoid in meters.
 - `skyplot.png`: Skyplot showing the distribution of the satellites that have been used for the processing.
 The points in the plot have different color coding, depending on the constellation.
 Also,